Worldsmith/worldsmith.github.io/_posts/2014-2-6-on-the-road-to-release.md

 layout: responsive
 title: The road to release
 ---
-It's been a month since I've started working on Worldsmith, and I'm nearing the first actual release of the Dota 2 editor.
+It's been a month since I've started working on Worldsmith, and I'm nearing the first actual release of my unofficial Dota 2 editor.